 One of the big fusses with the Grandma Maroni meatball recipe is that the measurements are by weight not volume.
 This becomes troublesome for those with no kitchen scale.
 It also becomes troublesome because some of the measurements don't seem to make sense.
 For example the original recipe says "2 oz of chopped parsley."
 That's a lot of parsley!
 I always ended up eyeballing the recipe using only a fraction of what is actually called for.
 If you want to read more about this check out the main food network recipe and read through the comments section.
 You'll see pure confusion!
 Anyway, I decided to write up the version of the recipe that works out well for me and best yet it doubles as a fantastic grilled meatball recipe!

 I find this recipe the easiest when I use my food processor.
 Rough chop the onion (about 1/2 cup), take the skin off of about 1/4 cup of garlic (about 6-8 cloves, or 2 oz if you want to measure) and toss it into a food processor and pulse.
-Do not over pulse or the onion will get too wet, which will cause you to have a wet meatball.
 Next, scrape out the onion, remove the leaves from the parsley and basil and toss them into a food processor and pulse.
-If you don’t have a food processor just finely chop it all with a knife.
+If you don't have a food processor just finely chop it all with a knife.

 After everything is finely chopped toss it into a big bowl with the rest of the ingredients.
 The key with any meatball recipe is to very carefully and lightly mix everything together.
 It's almost like a light toss rather than a rough mix.
 If the mix is too wet add some extra bread crumbs.
 Don't pack everything together really hard of you'll have dense meatballs.
 You want them to be light and fluffy.
 If the mix seems too wet add some more bread crumbs.